Contaminated Fruit Recalled for Listeria

 Consumers who may have purchased these products should either throw them away or return them to the store for a full refund.
 Wegman’s customers who bought the recalled baked goods between June 1 and July 20 should throw out the product and visit the service desk for a full refund.

-If you or a loved one has become ill or died, or they have suffered pregnancy difficulties, and you or they believe it’s because of a contaminated food product, please contact the Texas Food Contamination Injury Lawyers at Hill Law Firm as soon as possible to protect your rights.
+If you or a loved one has become ill or died, or they have suffered pregnancy difficulties, and you or they believe it’s because of a contaminated food product, please contact the Texas Food Contamination Injury Lawyer at Hill Law Firm as soon as possible to protect your rights.